 The lead group of vehicles got to a point where the track opened out to the shore of the inlet.
 Here the group waited for the rear echelon to catch up.
 We then all headed to the mouth of the inlet.

 There being no other way out, we returned the way we had come.
 At a four way intersection we took the track north and drove to the eastern end on the Inlet.
 We couldn’t find a track through to Chesapeake Road so we followed our inward track out.

 The return to Eco Park was punctuated by a need to refuel and get coffee at Walpole.

 Time to see some of the Spectacular South Coast.
 We drove to Peaceful Bay, aired down and hit the beach.
-The bar of the Irwin Inlet was open.
+The waters of the Irwin Inlet had broken through the bar.
 There was no way across.
 The water was too deep and the bottom too soft.
 No further eastward travel.

 We returned along the beach to Peaceful Bay, drove along the edge of Irwin Inlet and out to the highway.
 The turnoff to Boat Harbour is seventeen kilometres to the east.

 Having already aired down we were able to drive directly to Boat Harbour.
 In 1849 Surveyor General John Septimus Roe recorded during his Russell Range Expedition, “A mile beyond this, brought us out upon scrubby coast hills overlooking a snug boat harbour.”
 And it’s been known as such ever since.

 The group gave Boat Harbour and surrounds a thorough checking out and we then headed into the Quarrum Nature Reserve.